Patient's Query

 Welcome back to icliniq.com.

 I have gone through your cervical MRI report.
 I cannot see anything except minor issues like degenerative changes.
-These MRI changes occur almost in every individual.
+These MRI changes occur in almost every individual.
 You can start doing good cervical exercise.
-The cervical spine serves as a location for multiple sclerosis and you do not have any efficient changes on it.
+The cervical spine serves as a location for multiple sclerosis, and you do not have any efficient changes on it.
 As you are too young, you will not get ALS (amyotrophic lateral sclerosis) at this stage.
 ALS starts with twitching, cramps in calves, thinning of muscles, and swallowing issues.
 MS or ALS remains stable in your life with a good exercise regimen.

-Was this answer helpful?
+Was this conversation helpful?

-Same symptoms doesn’t mean you have the same problem.
+Same symptoms don't mean you have the same problem.
 Consult a doctor now!

-Related Questions:
+Related Questions

 Does continuous tingling sensation on face, legs, and arms indicate multiple sclerosis?